itucsdb1513/itucsdb1513/docs/developer/Mursit Sezen.rst

 Adding Piece
 ++++++++++++
-* Pieces can be added to the capture table by filling the fields below the capture table and clicking 'Add Piece'.
+* Pieces can be added to the capture table by filling the fields below the capture table and clicking *Add Capture*.
 * Every user can add an piece into the table.
 User should give values for all the attributes since none of them can be empty.
 * However, when a user wants to add a new piece, the user should consider that the piece has to be in the Movement table because of foreign key.